-Bottas has failed to put together a title challenge since joining Mercedes in 2017 but, into his thirties and in one of the best seats on the grid, he still has time to change this and become the fourth Finnish World Champion.
+Bottas failed to put together a title challenge at Mercedes in his time there between 2017-21, but now has a new project as he looks to inspire a rise up the grid for Alfa Romeo and become the fourth Finnish World Champion.
 Even if he fails to do so, he has already achieved enough to go down as one of the best his nation has ever produced.

 After being the team's test driver in 2012, Bottas was given a full-time race seat at Williams in 2013.
 In a car not quick enough to fight for points, the Finn impressed nonetheless, with the highlight qualifying P3 at the Canadian Grand Prix.
 He scored his first points in the penultimate race of the season when he finished P8 in Austin, ensuring he came P17 in the World Championship, three points ahead of team-mate Pastor Maldonado.

 In 2014 he was given a far better car and made the most of it.
 After finishing in the points in six of the first seven races, he then went on an excellent run to get his first three podiums in his next three races - his charge in Silverstone from P14 to P2 being one of his best drives ever.
 He would go on to stand on the podium three more times that season, in Spa, Sochi and Abu Dhabi, to end the season P4 in the Championship with 186 points.